 Do I need a car in Acadia?

-Not if you stay in Bar Harbor and use the free Island Explorer shuttle, which runs late June through mid-October and stops at most major sites in the park.
-If you want to visit Schoodic, the quiet side beyond Echo Lake, or arrive before late June, a car helps.
-The Island Explorer also has a route to Schoodic.
+Not if you stay in Bar Harbor and use the fare-free Island Explorer shuttle.
+In 2026 it runs limited spring service from May 20 on select routes, with the full schedule running June 23 through October 12, and it stops at most major sites in the park including Sand Beach and Jordan Pond.
+A car helps for the quiet side beyond Echo Lake or for visiting before the buses start.
+The Island Explorer also has a Schoodic route, and no bus goes up Cadillac.

 How much does it cost to enter Acadia?

 $35 per vehicle for a 7-day pass, or $70 for an annual Acadia pass.
 America the Beautiful federal pass works too.
-Starting in 2026, non-US-resident visitors pay an additional $100 surcharge per person age 16 and older (this is per adult, not per car).
+Starting in 2026, non-US-resident visitors pay an additional $100 surcharge per person age 16 and older (per adult, not per car), unless they are admitted with an annual or America the Beautiful pass.
 Cadillac Summit Road costs $6 extra and requires a separate reservation in season.

 Is Acadia good for kids?